AI · M&A · Cross-border

 Investor pre-acquisition US brand risk.

-The diligence-stage reading of the US-facing commercial layer that PE platforms now apply to cross-border targets.
+The diligence-stage evaluation of the US-facing website, offer, proof, and follow-up that PE platforms now apply to cross-border targets.

-If a competitive process is twelve weeks out and the target reads inconsistently across jurisdictions, describe the file.
+If a competitive process is twelve weeks out and the target judges inconsistently across jurisdictions, describe the file.

 Tell us where the banker is in the timeline, where the target sits across jurisdictions, and what the screening risk currently looks like.
 Response within one business day.